asyncapi/generator/docs/authoring.md

 1. New lines are automatically added after each `Text` component.

 ### Debugging React template
-With react it enables you to debug your templates.
-Below are a section of common idé's and how to enable debugging.
+With React, it enables you to debug your templates.
+Below is a section of common IDE's and how to enable debugging.

 #### VSCode
 Add the following launch configuration in your workspace: